NEWARK, New Jersey (Reuters) - In the dreary archives of a Newark, New Jersey, courthouse, Ronald Motley found a treasure map.

 This time, facing scant opposition, the committee got tough, changing an early draft proposal that discovery material “need not” be filed to say it “must not.”

 When the committee gathered in Gleneden, Oregon, to vote on the rule, the room was stocked with lawyers and lobbyists representing companies facing product-liability lawsuits.
-Among them was Cortese, who had become a fixture at the meetings, testifying and advocating on issues dear to the defence bar.
+Among them was Cortese, who had become a fixture at the meetings, testifying and advocating on issues dear to the defense bar.

-The rules committee voted in favour of the change, and no members of Congress pushed back.
+The rules committee voted in favor of the change, and no members of Congress pushed back.
 Without fanfare or controversy, the amended “Rule 5d” took effect in 2000.
 Discovery was now closed off from the public for good.